Gloxide/Gloxide/README.md

 **Projects That i am currently working on:**

  - Thrust ([Thrust Site](https://sites.google.com/view/thrustgame))
- - Surugon (Theres no site, yet..)
- - Project Contract (a project i work on here and there)

  If you need any help with gdscript i can likely help you i have done a lot, especially with Godot 4 if you need to reach out i recommend using my discord its @gloxide